 I did not expect slam dunk support from the New York Times.
-But opening the Times last weekend, I read a high-profile story with the clickbait of “dog park sex” in its title.
-It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they call “grievance studies.”
-Roughly this means a mash-up of identity politics and cultural studies jargon, with special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.
+But opening it last weekend, I read a high-profile story with the clickbait of “dog park sex”.
+It concerns three writers—a mathematician, philosophy instructor, and journalist—who sought to discredit what they term “grievance studies.”
+By this they mean a mash-up of identity politics and cultural studies jargon, and they have special animus for the idea that intellectual standpoints and contexts matter in debates about truth and meaning.

-These authors wrote twenty fake articles and got seven of them accepted in academic journals.
-One began from a premise that sports are “fat-exclusionary” and valorized “a new classification within bodybuilding” for “fat-inclusive politicized performance.”
+These authors wrote twenty fake articles and got seven of them accepted by refereed academic journals.
+One of their creations began from a premise that sports are “fat-exclusionary”; it valorized “a new classification within bodybuilding” for “fat-inclusive politicized performance.”
 Another interspersed passages from Hitler’s Mein Kampf with academic jargon.

-Yet another supposedly observed how often humans separated male dogs “raping/humping” other male dogs, as compared how often they accepted similar behavior with female dogs.
-It reported a 97% rate of breaking up male-on-male dog sex (the authors declined to judge from a human-centric standpoint how many of these sex acts were consensual and how many were rape) but only a 32% rate for male-on-female—although here again how much was “oppression based upon (perceived) gender” was unclear.
+Another supposedly quantified how often humans in dog parks separated male dogs who were “raping/humping” other male dogs, as compared how often they let similar behavior with female dogs pass.
+They reported (that is, made up) a 97% rate of people breaking up male-on-male dog sex but only a 32% rate for male-on-female.
+Since they did not wish to judge from a human-centric standpoint how many of these sex acts were consensual as opposed to rape, how much of this was “oppression based upon (perceived) gender” was unclear.

-These writers lied about a lot of made-up data sets, as one of the duped editors wrote in to complain; the authors themselves claim that their fabrications were so flagrant that anyone should have understood that they were a joke.
-In any case, the dog park “findings” were supposedly framed by “black feminist criminology” (thus, on the face of it, trivializing or mocking the issue of sexual violence in prisons) and embellished with phrases like “queer performativity…among dogs,” “disrupt[ing] hegemonic masculinities,” and creating “emanicipatory spaces.”
+These writers lied about many of their made-up data sets, as one of the duped editors wrote in to complain.
+The authors themselves respond that their fabrications were so flagrant that anyone should have understood that they were a joke.
+In any case, the dog park “findings” were supposedly framed by “black feminist criminology” (thus, on the face of it, trivializing the issue of sexual violence in prisons) and embellished with phrases like “queer performativity…among dogs,” “disrupt[ing] hegemonic masculinities,” and creating “emanicipatory spaces.”

-Intriguingly, Hypatia (the most respected journal mentioned by the Times, although the authors tried and failed to break into comparable ones) accepted a fake “feminist critique of ‘unethical’ hoaxes.”
-The Times offers no details about its argument, but the authors’ self-report seems to presuppose that any objections to the ethics of their own project can be mocked as self-evidently bankrupt.
-The most valuable part of the Times’s report addresses the ethical issues at stake—the morality and probable real-world consequences of the hoax.
+Tellingly, Hypatia (the most respected duped journal, although the authors tried and failed to break into others) accepted a (fake) “critique of ‘unethical’ hoaxes.”
+The Times offers no details about this critique , but the hoaxsters’ self-report about it seems to presuppose that Hypatia should have easily perceived it as a joke—that ethical objections to a project like their own can safely be mocked as self-evidently bankrupt.
+Perhaps partially vindicating Hypatia, the Times seems to disagree: the most valuable part of its reporting addresses the ethical issues at stake, touching the morality and probable real-world consequences of such hoaxes.

-It is easy to predict two morals that many will draw from this hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not their most questionable exemplars but their structural essences—fall somewhere between pathetic and contemptible.
-Second, that “adults in the room” concerned for standards should ratchet up policing of valid vs. illegitimate scholarship.
-The authors support both moves; they call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”
+It is easy to predict two morals that many will draw from this hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
+Second, that “adults in the room” concerned for standards must ratchet up their policing of valid vs. illegitimate scholarship.
+The authors support both these moves.
+They call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”

-If my predictions prove true, the two aspects of this hoax that have potential value—dramatizing the disconnect between “refereed” and “worthwhile,” and underlining how a logic of “publish or perish” and a mania for counting articles (not solely from “grievance studies” but from all scholarly areas) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
-(During the time I have been drafting this essay, a thoughtful op-ed has appeared in the Times making related points.)
+If my predictions prove true, the two aspects of this hoax that actually have potential value—dramatizing the disconnect between the refereed and the valuable, and underlining how a logic of “publish or perish” plus a mania for counting articles (not solely from “grievance studies” but from all fields) distorts the university’s mission—will have catalyzed moves in precisely the wrong, counterproductive, direction.
+(During the time I was drafting this essay, a thoughtful op-ed appeared in the Times making related points.)

-Stated another way, we could add another vector to the independent variables I suggested in my last post, alongside the vectors that stress how merely being “refereed” tells us little about quality.
+Stated another way, we could add two more vectors—”grievance studies or not” and “frivolous arguments with fake evidence or not—to the set of independent variables that I suggested in my last post.
+This extends my argument about the ways that merely being refereed tells us little about quality.

 Still, as Donna Haraway famously said,